zeek/zeek-docs/frameworks/input.rst

   file on the side, and then atomically rename it to the filename monitored by the framework.

-There’s currently no JSON ingestion mode for this reader.
+There’s currently no JSON ingestion mode for this reader, but see the section about using the :ref:`raw reader <input-raw-reader>` together with the builtin :zeek:see:`from_json` function.

 The Benchmark Reader
 --------------------